 NOTE 6: The PCF determines whether a PDU session is established to an Emergency DNN based on the information received over N7 and operator configuration.

-If the "afReqData" attribute is provided in the "ascReqData" attribute indicating "5GS-level UE Identities required", the PCF shall provide the available user information for the PDU session in the serving network (either a PLMN or an SNPN) within the "ueIds" attribute included in the "ascRespData" attribute, where each entry shall contain either the "supi", and/or the "gpsi" and/or the "pei" attributes.
+If the "afReqData" attribute is provided in the "ascReqData" attribute indicating "5GS-level UE Identities required", the PCF shall provide the available user information for the PDU session in the serving network (either a PLMN or an SNPN) within the "ueIds" attribute included in the "ascRespData" attribute, where each entry shall contain either the IMSI (for PLMN access) or IMSI or NAI (for SNPN access) within the "supi", and/or the MSISDN within the "gpsi" and/or the IMEI(SV) within the "pei" attributes.